 #3: Incident Response Plan

 This is the meat and potatoes of your ransomware recovery guide because it encompasses everything necessary for a smooth recovery in one pre-determined, step-by-step manual.
 Often based on the NIST Cybersecurity Framework, it takes MSPs through the following stages of a data loss event: identify, protect, detect, respond, and recover.
-Although every MSP’s IR plan will vary, these are some must-haves that will make responding to a ransomware attack much more straightforward so that you can focus on recovery.
+Although every MSP’s IR plan will vary, these are some must-haves that make responding to a ransomware attack more straightforward so you can focus on recovery.

 - Incident response team: Name and provide updated contact information for everyone involved in incident response, their role, and how they will complete their duties.
 Assume that internal systems will be compromised and access to email and phone won’t be available.